zerolty/auto-version/README.md

         Provide choice to you.
 If you don't know how to update you can choose this option.
 -g --git
-        update the version will also help you make a tag.
+        Help you make a tag.(Make you have a git repo)
 ```

 ## Node